 We shot empty cans off the top of old boxes, listening for the ping of striking metal.
-I aimed at pecans in my grandpa’s front yard tree.
+I aimed at pecans in my grandpa’s front yard tree in New Orleans.
 My brother and I had BB gun fights in the house when my parents were gone.
 The hits stung, but the guns weren’t strong enough to break skin.

 The year I was fifteen, I went hunting for the first time with my dad.
 That’s how the boys I knew spent weekends during the Fall hunting season.
 I was at what was called “the camp” somewhere in West Texas, and I killed a deer on the first day there.
-It was exhilarating.

 The photo of me, looking hilariously bewildered, was later tacked to a board full of photos just like it.
-I went hunting a few times after that, but after high school, I didn’t go again.
+I went hunting a few times after that.
+After high school, I never went again.

-Along with the rifle my dad had brought a new pistol.
+Along with the rifle, my dad had brought a new pistol.
 The hunting rifle no longer interested me, but I had never shot a handgun myself.
-I was intrigued, so I decided to try it.
+I was intrigued.
+I decided to try it.

 Next to the rifle range was a separate handgun range.
 No one was there when a teenage guide in a reflective orange vest led me over.
 It was smaller, the targets seemed closer, and you couldn’t sit down to shoot – only stand.

 What a handgun lacks in heft it makes up for in power.
-But the power isn’t in the kickback; there was surprisingly little.
+The power isn’t in the kickback; there was surprisingly little.
 The power I felt holding this piece of metal in one hand was a sudden awareness that it was specifically made for shooting people, and that I was shooting not at something, but someone.

 I may have missed the bulls-eye every time, but it wasn’t for lack of trying to shoot squarely in the chest.

 And yet, something that happened when I was in elementary school gave me a glimpse that not everyone shared the same attitude we did towards guns.
 A boy had just moved to the neighborhood from England and came to my house one afternoon.
-As we were pulling a board game out of a bedroom closet he saw a collection of guns in the back.
+As we were pulling a board game out of a bedroom closet, he saw a collection of guns in the back.
 He was shocked.